 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Rokinon 35mm f1.4 weighs 660g, 8% (61g) lighter than the Zeiss Milvus 18mm F2.8's weight of 721g.

 Lens Mounts